jsimonrichard/QFE-Experiments/README.md

 ## Model Weights

-You can download the model weights we used on Zenodo (link coming soon).
+You can download the model weights we used on [Zenodo](https://zenodo.org/records/13117645).

 ## Results